TheHive-Project/TheHiveDocs/api/model.md

 ## Common Attributes

 All entities share the following attributes:
- - `createdBy` (text) : login of the user who create the entity
+ - `createdBy` (text) : login of the user who created the entity
  - `createdAt` (date) : date and time of the creation
- - `updatedBy` (text) : login of the user who do the last update of the entity
+ - `updatedBy` (text) : login of the user who last updated the entity
  - `upadtedAt` (date) : date and time of the last update
- - `user` (text) : same value as `createdBy` (this field is deprecated) This attributes are handled by back-end and can't be directly updated.
+ - `user` (text) : same value as `createdBy` (this field is deprecated) These attributes are handled by the back-end and can't be directly updated.